Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

-On Thursday, Seiya Suzuki (batting .343 in his past 10 games) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Rob Zastryzny.
-First pitch is at 7:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .639 slugging percentage over his past 10 games, take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Tigers.
+In his previous appearance, he went 1-for-5 with a double against the Pirates.

 Seiya Suzuki Game Info & Props vs. the Pirates